belushkin/belushkin/README.md

 ### Hi there 👋, I am Max Belushkin
 ---
-##### <p align="center">Professional Software Engineer with 15 years experience, Open Source Contributor and founder of https://bus115.kiev.ua/, https://alcotester.xyz/.
+##### <p align="center">Professional Software Engineer with 15 years experience, Open Source Contributor and founder of bus115, alcotester.
 I like to play ultimate and drink coffee.</p>

 ![Profile image](no__internet.gif)

+🔭 I’m currently working on http://alcotester.xyz/

 <!--
 **belushkin/belushkin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.